owl4ce/exquisitely/0.THY-PAD-NEVER-THINKS/B.ThinkCentre-M715q-Tiny.md

 ## AC Adapter

-The original AC adapter was 65W, but using 90W (or higher) AC adapter significantly improve the overall performance due to the higher ampere availability.
+The original AC adapter was 65W, but using 90W (or higher) AC adapter significantly improve the overall performance due to the higher ampere availability if required on heavy load.

 ## Display Screen